By: Andy Hunt

-Caden McCalister has tied Travis Fitzgerald for the all-time record holder for fumble recoveries.
+Caden McCalister ranks tied for second in career fumble recoveries with eight.
+Travis Fitzgerald with nine is the all-time leader.
 This record has stood since 2015.

-Tyler Boone is now the all-time leader for Career Tackles for Loss with 51.
-Boone is now the third new record holder in this category in the past four seasons.
-Boone passed Adam Beavers who had 47 TFL.
+Tyler Boone is tied with the all-time leader, Adam Beavers, for Career Tackles for Loss with 47.
+Once Boone breaks the record, he will be the third new record holder in this category in the past four seasons.

-Dylan Yates’s nine sacks have broken the record of most sacks by a junior which was held by teammate, Braxton Winders (2019), eight sacks.
+Dylan Yates’s six sacks this season are edging close to the record of most sacks by a junior which is held by teammate, Braxton Winders (2019), eight sacks.

-Luke Crider has 116 career passing completions ranking him 8th on the list.
-Next up are Travis Gilbert with 140, Turner Martin with 146, and J.D.
-Gray with 174.
+Luke Crider has 105 career passing completions ranking him 11th on the list.
+Next up are Sean Thompson with 110, Travis Gilbert with 140, and Turner Martin with 146.

-Luke Crider has 16 passing TDs which are 7th most in a single season.
+Luke Crider has 15 passing TDs which are tied for the 7th most in a single season.
 Next up Nick Castiller & Austin Berry (2005) with 17 and Hunter Boone (2016) with 18.

 Preston Turley is tied for 6th in career receiving touchdowns with 10.
 Next up are Jamie Champion with 11 and Chad Perryman with 15.